jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
       Someone on or around the ball club would use that line almost every day.
-It fit Dervil because he was a knuckleball pitcher &mdash; an increasingly luckless knuckleballer facing the unspeakable dejection of losing his place on a big league roster.
+It fit Dervil because he was a knuckleball pitcher&mdash;an increasingly luckless knuckleballer facing the unspeakable dejection of losing his place on a big league roster.
   </p>

   <p>